alokhm/java-buildpack/resources/oracle_jre/jre/lib/security/README.txt

 Notes:

-  o Unix (Solaris/Linux) and Windows use different pathname separators,
+  o Unix (Solaris/Linux/Mac OS X) and Windows use different pathname
-    so please use the appropriate one ("\", "/") for your environment.
+    separators, so please use the appropriate one ("\", "/") for your environment.

   o <java-home> (below) refers to the directory where the JRE was
     installed.
 It is determined based on whether you are running JCE on a JRE or a JRE contained within the Java Development Kit, or JDK(TM).
 The JDK contains the JRE, but at a different level in the file hierarchy.
-For example, if the JDK is installed in /home/user1/jdk1.7.0 on Unix or in C:\jdk1.7.0 on Windows, then
+For example, if the JDK is installed in /home/user1/jdk1.8.0 on Unix or in C:\jdk1.8.0 on Windows, then
     <java-home> is:

-        /home/user1/jdk1.7.0/jre           [Unix]
+        /home/user1/jdk1.8.0/jre           [Unix]
-        C:\jdk1.7.0\jre                    [Windows]
+        C:\jdk1.8.0\jre                    [Windows]

-    If on the other hand the JRE is installed in /home/user1/jre1.7.0 on Unix or in C:\jre1.7.0 on Windows, and the JDK is not installed, then <java-home> is:
+    If on the other hand the JRE is installed in /home/user1/jre1.8.0 on Unix or in C:\jre1.8.0 on Windows, and the JDK is not installed, then <java-home> is:

-        /home/user1/jre1.7.0               [Unix]
+        /home/user1/jre1.8.0               [Unix]
-        C:\jre1.7.0                        [Windows]
+        C:\jre1.8.0                        [Windows]

   o On Windows, for each JDK installation, there may be additional
     JREs installed under the "Program Files" directory.
 Please make